 Product videos, instructions, unboxings, and other similar content is an effective marketing channel that keeps growing.
 This is why video editing app developers now target marketers as well.

 Thanks to the latest innovations, even a mid-range smartphone is powerful enough to make a great video.

 Video editors with effects are a useful and sometimes necessary part of an app.
 They find the most use in short video apps, dating apps, and software for eCommerce video editing.
 To integrate it, the easiest way is to use a premade video editing SDK, which can be implemented within a day.
-And if you want to get one - check out Banuba AI Video Editor SDK for free!
+If you want to try and test one - get a 14-day free trial of our Banuba AI Video Editor SDK now!